Tom5om/user-management-frontend/README.md

 5. For the profile manage page, click on your name in the top left
 5. Update profile or upload an image

-## Boilerplate Documentation
-All functionality and use cases provided by this boilerplate are documented in the [Project Wiki](https://github.com/specialtactics/l5-api-boilerplate/wiki).

 ## Check out the documentation of supporting projects

 Every great project stands on the shoulders of giants.
 Check out the documentation of these key projects to learn more.